Engel & Völkers

 5. Wait for the review, which will be sent by email if your Ejari cancellation request is approved

-Offline Ejari cancellation
+Offline Ejari Cancellation

 To cancel Ejari offline, the tenant/landlord/company will have to visit one of the Real Estate Services Trustee Centres/Ejari Cancellation Centres in Dubai.